leeboardtools/mimon/UIDesignNotes.md

 Priorities:
+    - AccountList
+        - If account does not have any transasctions, and then a new transaction is added for that account, it does not update.

-    - Cost basis adjustment transaction
+    - Cost basis adjustment transaction?
+        - A lot specific ROC?

     - Auto complete